On the concentration distribution in turbulent thermals: Experiments and numerical simulations

 We obtain the concentration field of a fluorescent dye (Rhodamine 6G) initially mixed with the NaCl solution using Laser-Induced Fluorescence (LIF).
-We illuminate the tank from below with a vertical laser sheet (532 nm) produced by a continuous 400 mW Nd:YAG laser coupled with a cylindrical lens (figure~\ref{fig:thermal_setup}).
+We illuminate the tank from below with a vertical laser sheet (532 nm) produced by a continuous 400 mW Nd:YAG laser coupled with a cylindrical lens (Fig.~\ref{fig:thermal_setup}).
 We image the LIF field using a PCO Edge 5.5 camera ($2560 \times 2160$ pixels, 20 Hz, 16-bit dynamic range) fitted with a Nikon Nikkor 50 mm f/1.2 lens.
 We use a high-pass filter ($> 540$ nm) to remove the laser wavelength and isolate the emission signal of Rhodamine 6G (between 500 and 700 nm).
 We spatially calibrate the images using a grid, remove the background, and correct for laser sheet heterogeneities.
 Finally, we obtain the concentration field using a calibration between light intensity and concentration (Appendix \ref{appA}).
+The experimental values of concentration are limited by the dynamic range of the camera (16-bit resolution), and they contain a maximum of 5 orders of magnitude in intensity variation.

 The field of view of the camera spans $32.8 \times 38.5$ cm (horizontal $\times$ vertical).
 When scaled by the equivalent diameter $d$, this corresponds to fields of view of $19 \times 22$, $10 \times 11$, $6 \times 7$, and $5 \times 6$ for tube diameters of 15, 30, 45, and 60 mm, respectively.
 The field of view starts at 5.3, 9.1, 8.3, and 7.6 cm below the bottom of the tube, which, when made dimensionless, gives 3.1, 2.6, 1.3, and 1.1 times the equivalent diameter.